graphstream/graphstream.github.io/doc/FAQ/The-graph-viewer/why-mouse-options-does-not-work.md

 title: Why mouseOver/mouseLeft methods does not work ?
 Why I can't select edges ?
 layout: documentation
 docpath: FAQ|/doc/FAQ/,The graph viewer|/doc/FAQ/The-graph-viewer/
-permalink: /doc/FAQ/The-graph-viewer/why-mouse-options-does-not-work/
+permalink: /doc/FAQ/The-graph-viewer/why-mouse-options-does-not-work/index.html
-redirect_from: /doc/FAQ/The-graph-viewer/why-mouse-options-does-not-work 1.0/
 ---

-By default, certain measures have been taken to save resources.
-These include the edge selection and the over/left function.
+By default, in order to save resources, some features have been disabled.
+These include the edge selection, the mouseOver, and mouseLeft functions.
-If you want to activate them, you can use the method ``enableMouseOptions`` of ``View``:
+If you want to activate them, you can use the  ``enableMouseOptions`` method of ``View``:

 ```java
 viewer.getDefaultView().enableMouseOptions();